nbeerbower/AdjacentColors/README.md

 Please do whatever you want with this.
 Hopefully others learn something!

 ## What It Does
-Input an index of a cell shown on the screen and the program will calculate the number of adjacent cells with the same color.
+Input an index of a cell shown on the screen and the program will calculate the number of adjacent cells with the same color (recursively).
 You can change a cell's color by clicking on it.

 ## Screenshot
 <p align="center">